All Episodes

 For example, if you're 28 years old, you're off your parents' plan, what are the odds that you're going to want a really expensive and extensive plan for health insurance?

-You can get a catastrophic plan with as high uh deductible as possible, and then it really becomes an insurance policy if God forbid you get cancer, if God forbid you have a bad accident, if God forbid at a young age you had a heart attack, which is not very likely.
+You can get a catastrophic plan with as high deductible as possible, and then it really becomes an insurance policy if, God forbid, you get cancer, if, God forbid, you have a bad accident, if, God forbid, at a young age you had a heart attack, which is not very likely.

-Now you couple that with, say, a health care cooperative, like Josh Umber's group in Wichita, you're paying fifty bucks a month, you get your annual physical, and if you have, you know, you need stitches, you need a pit you know, break a bone or something, you they'll take care of you, as long as it's not severe, and you don't have to kick in your catastrophic plan.
+And if you need stitches, you need to break a bone or something, they'll take care of you as long as it's not severe and you don't have to kick in your catastrophic plan.

 Every American would save real money and have concierge care at that point.